gp-repos/DockerCheatSheet/Info/docker-container.md

     docker container COMMAND

-Here are some of the commands that you can use with `docker container`:
+Here are some commonly used optional parameters of `docker container` command:

 -   `create`: Create a new container.
 -   `run`: Run a command in a new container.